Relax Your What?!

 I could feel my laughter erupting, and from my unrelaxed belly it rose.
 I tried desperately to suppress it, but it was of no use.
 I cackled so loudly that the entire class opened their once-relaxed eyelids and glared directly at me.
 Even Suraya looked a bit uptight.

 As the class drew to a close, the peaceful silence destroyed, I slunk from the room, somewhat embarrassed at my level of immaturity.
-But I actually felt more relaxed, having belted out a good belly laugh.
+But I actually felt more relaxed, having belted out a good chuckle.